AdityaPetkar2024/samudra-api/README.md

-# Samudra:Indian Ocean Intelligence API
+# Samudra: Indian Ocean Intelligence API

 A REST API for Indian Ocean oceanographic data, built on 90,000+ Argo float profiles from INCOIS (2002-2026) with real-time TEOS-10 parameter computation.